History of trial by jury in England: Early modern period

 The first paragraph of the Act that abolished the Star Chamber, long a bone of contention between the early Stuart kings and a significant fraction of their subjects, on 5 July 1641 repeats the clause on the right of a citizen to be judged by his peers:

 Many English colonies, including the Thirteen Colonies, which later became the United States, adopted the jury trial system.

 In 1670 two Quakers charged with unlawful assembly, William Penn and William Mead, were found not guilty at the Central Criminal Court at the Old Bailey by a jury.
 The judge then imprisoned the jury without food, water, heat, or light, saying "I will have a positive verdict or you'll starve for it".
 They refused to give way, and the judge fined them and returned them to prison, until released when the Lord Chief Justice interceded, saying that a judge "may try to open the eyes of jurors, but not to lead them by the nose".
 Penn and Meade remained in prison; despite the verdict of not guilty of the original charges, they had not removed their hats in court.
 Edward Bushel, a member of the jury, took out a writ to free Penn and Meade.
 The trial is referred to as Bushel's Case, and is a landmark case that established beyond question the independence of the jury in the English legal system.
 There is a plaque on the wall of the Old Bailey to this effect, praising the courage and endurance of Bushel and the other jurymen.

 Women on the jury

-Women first served on juries in England in 1920.